 I once wrote a blog post about hearing God clearly answer a question I asked about aging.
 His reply to me was simply, “Lay up for yourself treasures in heaven,” from Matthew 6:20.
 The words weren’t audible, but I heard them as clearly as if they had been.
 He pulled that phrase and shone His light on it from the memory bank of all I have read.

 The Holy Spirit also uses hymns and song lyrics that are theologically accurate to remind me of His truth.
 Many mornings I wake up hearing the lyrics, “I need Thee, Oh, I need Thee, every hour I need Thee.”
-My Friend, my Teacher, is reminding me of the truth, As the Word says in Philippians 4:19, “And my God will supply every need of yours according to his riches in glory in Christ Jesus.”
+My Friend, my Teacher, is reminding me of the truth of the Word from Philippians 4:19, “And my God will supply every need of yours according to his riches in glory in Christ Jesus.”

 In response, I can declare, “Thank you Lord that you will give me all I need today.”